Four Essential Rules for Smart Options Trading

 Conversely, if it’s good news you’re expecting, you could buy calls on an anticipated leap in share price.

-And if there’s something you’d like to see us cover here in the future, leave a comment below or on our Facebook page here.
+If there’s something you’d like to see us cover here in the future, leave a comment below or on our Facebook page here.